jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) disposed of the interest to an unrelated person immediately before the start of the first income year to which the new method applies; and
   (b) reacquired the interest at the start of the income year; and (c) received for the disposal and paid for the reacquisition an amount equal to the market value of the interest at the time of the disposal.
+Change from revenue account method to other cost-based methods (6) If a person holding an attributing interest in a FIF chooses to change from the revenue account method to 1 of the other cost-based calculation methods for calculating the FIF income or loss from the interest, the person is treated as having—
+  (a) disposed of the interest to an unrelated person immediately before the start of the first income year to which the new method applies; and
+  (b) reacquired the interest at the start of the income year; and (c) received for the disposal and paid for the reacquisition an amount equal to the market value of the interest at the time of the disposal.
+Change to revenue account method from another cost-based method (7) If a person holding an attributing interest in a FIF chooses to change from 1 of the other cost-based calculation methods to the revenue account method for calculating the FIF income or loss from the interest, the person is treated as having—
+  (a) disposed of the interest to an unrelated person immediately before the start of the first income year to which the revenue account method applies; and
+  (b) reacquired the interest at the start of the income year; and (c) received for the disposal and paid for the reacquisition an amount equal to the market value of the interest at the time of the disposal.
+Loss of extended RAM taxpayer status
+(8) If a person who is an extended RAM taxpayer ceases to be an extended RAM taxpayer, the person is treated as having— (a) disposed of all the person’s extended RAM interests that do not satisfy 1 or more of the criteria set out in section EX 46B(6)﻿(a)﻿(iii), (iv), and (v) to an unrelated person immediately before the person ceases to be an extended RAM taxpayer; and
+  (b) reacquired those interests immediately after the person ceases to be an extended RAM taxpayer; and (c) received for the disposal and paid for the reacquisition an amount equal to the market value of those interests at the time of the disposal.

 **Cases of entry into and exit from FIF rules**